bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

   "xxxxBxxxx"
   ```

-- Do not use a separate state to hold the current coordinates.
+- Try not to use a separate state to hold the current coordinates.
 The coordinates should be derived from the state of the grid:

   ```js
   // Using a "getCoordinates" helper function you could build: